Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 Y * Z = 7

-Even if I say the value of Z * Y is 7, there is o way to guess the value of X because of the unpredictable nature of the value Y.
+Even if I say the value of Z * Y is 7, there is no way to guess the value of X because of the unpredictable nature of the value Y.

-ACKNOWLEDGEMENT
-There was an error in the explanation of how it works in ver.
-3.0, and did not protect the passphrase properly.

 Hope you enjoy it